Bogota's contribution to Colombia's gross domestic product (GDP) is 26.1% and represents 18.9% of the country’s total workforce.

-Unique platform Bogotá Digital Health: It seeks to strengthen the operation of an information system interconnected between all the hospitals of the District (unified call center, unique medical history, tele-consultation and tele-diagnosis).
+- Bogota's Digital Health Unique Platform: It seeks to strengthen the operation of an information system interconnected between all hospitals within District (unified call center, unique medical history, teleconsultation and telediagnosis).

-Modernization and remodeling of public luminaires: Modernization of 100,000 luminaires around the city and 20 kilometers of exclusive aerial wiring for public lighting.
+- Modernization and remodeling of public lighting: Modernization of 100,000 light fixtures throughout the city including 20 km of exclusive underground aerial wiring.

-Construction and operation of the Command and Control Center: Command and Control Centers are the first step to build a city within the group of smart cities, since it allows the interconnection of platforms and the interaction of people with cities.
+- Construction and operation of the Command and Control Center: The Command and Control Centers are the first steps to constitute a city within the group of smart cities since it allows the interconnection of platforms and the interaction of people with cities.

 Urban Renewal Projects

-Located in the neighborhood Las Aguas, part of the Historic Center and San Francisco banks of the river, which crosses between the hills of Monserrate and Guadalupe.
+Located in the neighborhood of Las Aguas, part of the Historic Center and San Francisco banks of the river it crosses the hills of Monserrate and Guadalupe.

-- 40 Priority Health Care Centers (CAPS), which will serve to strengthen and coordinate the operational emergency care in the city that is totally inadequate today.
+40 Priority Health Care Centers (CAPS), that will serve to strengthen and coordinate Bogota's currently inadequate operational emergency care.

 Clinica Santa Clara y Materno infantil

-Eldorado II will cover an area of 1,300 hectares and will be built over the next four years, near the town of Facatativá, expecting to begin operations in 2021.
+It will cover an area of 1,300 hectares and will be built in the next 4 years, near Facatativa.
+It would begin operations in 2021.

-Build three airfields in several phases, as traveler demand grows.
-Studies reviewed the number of travelers in the coming years and estimates that in 2041 will reach 69.2 million.
-Of these, 89 percent will be mobilized through El Dorado I and the rest by El Dorado II.
+Construction of three airfields in several phases, as traveler demand grows.
+Studies reviewed the number of travelers in the coming years and estimate that in 2041 will reach 69.2 million.
+Of these, 89 percent will be transited through El Dorado I and the rest by El Dorado II